Rare motor stored in a polytunnel for many years showing just 11,929

 Dating from August 1989 this later model T12 Generation of Nissan Bluebird was built in the UK, in Sunderland, with only the Bluebird estate being built in Japan.

-Finished in Green the car as you’ve likely noticed is covered in a thick layer of dust, which is because the car has come to us from many years in storage in a poly-tunnel with its husband and wife owner after the wife decided she didn’t like driving.
+Finished in Green, the car has spent many years in storage in a poly-tunnel with its husband and wife owner after the wife decided she didn’t like driving.
 The car was pulled out for annual MOTs and a few miles each way and still shows just 11,929 miles which we believe to be genuine, with just 600 or so miles being covered in the last 14 years.

-The car does show some signs of sun bleaching on the rear NS quarter panel and roof corner from where we understand it was stored in the poly tunnel.
+The car does show some signs of sun bleaching on the rear NS quarter panel and roof corner from where we understand it was stored in the poly tunnel but has generally cleaned up very well.

 Inside, we find grey cloth seating, original Blaupunkt radio/cassette player, electric front windows, heated rear window and manually operated glass sunroof.
 You may note the protective plastic film is still present to the sunroof and also in part (although brittle) on the rear seats and in a few other locations inside too.